dbt-labs/dbt-audit-helper/README.md

 ```

 ## compare_column_values ([source](macros/compare_column_values.sql))
 This macro generates SQL that can be used to compare a column's values across two queries.
-This macro is useful when you've used the `compare_which_columns_differ` macro to identiy a column with differing values and want to understand how many discrepancies are caused by that column.
+This macro is useful when you've used the `compare_which_columns_differ` macro to identify a column with differing values and want to understand how many discrepancies are caused by that column.

 ### Output:
 The generated query returns a summary of the count of rows where the column's values: